EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Hooker, William**.
 1828. [*Hooker's New Pocket Plan of the City of New York*](https://digitalcollections.nypl.org/items/ca142350-c5aa-012f-a2f1-58d385a7bc34).
 New York Public Library Digital Collections.
 Lionel Pincus and Princess Firyal Map Division, The New York Public Library.

 **Jacobucci, Susan A., and Heather B. Trigg**.
 2012.
 “Pollen and Macrobotanical Analyses of Soils from Seneca Village, New York.”
 Cultural Resources Management Study 57.
 Boston, MA: Andrew Fiske Memorial Center for Archaeological Research, University of Massachusetts.

+**Jervis, John B.**.
+1837-1842. "[Croton Aqueduct, (Westchester Co., New York).
+Method of tunnelling in earth](https://lccn.loc.gov/2015645613)."
+Engineering Societies Library Collection, control number 2015645613, Library of Congress, Washington D.C.

 **Johnson, Paul Lee**.
 2023. *With Gladness and Singleness of Heart: A History of All Angels’ Church.* New York, NY: All Angels’ Press.